hannesmann/web-microbenchmarks/README.md

 ### HTTP simple benchmark

-The simple benchmark sends 10000 requests sequentially on a single thread.
+The simple HTTP benchmark sends 10000 requests sequentially on a single thread.
 The server responds to every request with a single character "r".

 | Language | Framework | Startup time (first request) | Average response time |
 | -------- | --------- | ---------------------------- | --------------------- |